BlueM/XMLTransformer/README.markdown

 Modifying content by subclassing
 --------------------------------
-Some time ago, I had the task to publish a TEI (www.tei-c.org) XML document which contained characters with accents in Latin parts of the text.
+Some time ago, I had the task of publishing a TEI (www.tei-c.org) XML document which contained characters with accents in Latin parts of the text.
 The accents should not be removed from the source document, but should not be presented in the resulting application.
 Solution: Subclass CBXMLTransformer, overwrite nodeContent() and perform the desired normalization, if the current element or one of its ancestors has an @xml:lang attribute value of “la”.

 This is the code: